 Currently we are wrestling with:

-An obvious avenue of enquiry is to flesh out the Baruch Lousada passage from Portugal to Livorno perhaps via Madrid for there are many clues about that.
+An avenue of enquiry is to flesh out the Baruch Lousada passage from Portugal to Livorno perhaps via Madrid, though data sources are scarce.
 The Baruch Lousada links with the Levi Montezinos family (ref 107) and the Israel Pereira family (ref 141) point to a Villaflor/Madrid transition and thence to Livorno for the Baruch Lousadas, Venice/Amsterdam for the Israel Pereiras and Antwerp/Livorno/Amsterdam for the Levi Montezinos family.

 What was the role of the Lamegos of Rouen and later Bordeaux?
 They were associated in the early 1600s with Fernando Montezinos of Madrid and thus indirectly with Abraham Israel Pereira and the Baruch Lousadas.
-Were they related to the Gomez Henriques family from which came the wife (possibly French - she spells her brother's name Isaque) of Aaron Baruh Lousada of Barbados?
-We know that France figured in the travel of one of the 2 Moses Baruch Lousadas who appeared early in London.
-The presence of Curiel/Acosta in-laws in Cartegena des Indes, Barbados and Jamaica suggests that the Lamegos of Rouen or Bordeaux may have been a factor in the Baruch Lousada decision to move to Barbados though the transition of the Mercados from Dutch Brazil to Barbados in 1655 was probably more vital.
-It seems likely that our key ancestor Aaron Lamego was a descendant of the Rouen Lamegos and then from Bordeaux made his way to Jamaica via Martinique or Guadeloupe from where he would have been expelled in 1685 and then perhaps via Barbados or Saint-Domingue to Jamaica.
+Were they or their Curiel in-laws (who used the Gomez - and Henriques - names) related to the Gomez Henriques family from which came Rachel the wife (possibly French - she spells her brother's name Isaque) of Aaron Baruh Lousada of Barbados?
+We know that France figured in the travel of Moses Baruch Lousada who appeared in London by 1660 but who was an annual visitor to Amsterdam in the period 1649-59.
+Jacob Gomes Serra was a long-term London business partner of Moses Baruch Lousada and his name suggests a link with both the Levi Montezinos family (who used the 'Serra' alias amongst others) and the Lamegos' Curiel in-laws.
+Moses and Jacob had very similar handwriting which may suggest similar schooling!
+In addition to the possible Curiel connection of Rachel Gomez Henriques, the presence of Curiel/Acosta in-laws in Cartegena des Indes, Barbados and Jamaica suggests a further factor in the Baruch Lousada decision to move to Barbados though the transition of the Mercados from Dutch Brazil to Barbados in 1655 was probably at least as vital (see 4 below).
+It seems likely that our key ancestor Aaron Lamego was a descendant of the Rouen Lamegos and then from Bordeaux made his way to Jamaica via Martinique or Guadeloupe from where he would have been expelled in 1685 and then perhaps via Saint-Domingue to Jamaica.
 And we have only clues as to how the Rouen Lamegos were related to the Madrid and earlier trading Lamegos and thus we would like to create an improved account of the Lamego family, which reverted to Judaism in France and Jamaica, had been almost at the top rank of Portuguese New Christian merchant families, and the wealth it generated through early participation in the Atlantic trade made the Lamegos key ancestors of the Lousadas, Mocattas, Aguilars, some of the Montefiores and many other Anglo-Jewish families.

-Baron Lyon de Symons aka Judah Low Pressburg was a descendant of Simon Pressburg so we propose an earlier Barrow link with the Pressburgs.
-Sir Barrow Helbert Ellis 1823-87 was given the 'Barrow' name but this probably was not due to the fact that his aunt Tryphena Esther Lyon de Symons married Simon Barrow of Bath in 1808 but may mean Baruch was also a Pressburg family name.
-The Barrow link to Austria needs to be further clarified, and an early priority is the Jewish marriage records in Livorno.
-By this means we can clarify the Barrow link to the Dirzstays of Timisoara and Hungary.
+Baron Lyon de Symons aka Judah Low Pressburg was a descendant of Simon Michael Pressburg but was not completely evident that he was a grandson though that is what we now conclude.
+In any case we propose an earlier Barrow link with the Pressburgs.
+Sir Barrow Helbert Ellis 1823-87 was given the 'Barrow' name but this probably was not due to the fact that his aunt Tryphena Esther Lyon de Symons married Simon Barrow of Bath in 1808 but rather means that 'Baruch' was also a Pressburg family name.
+The Barrow link to Austria (as highlighted by the diplomatic duties performed for the Prince Regent by Simon Barrow of Bath) needs to be further clarified.
+Study of the Jewish marriage records in Livorno will hopefully shed light on the marriage via which the Barrows emerged from the Livorno Lousadas (and whether the Levi Lousadas can be ruled out with certainty - see 5 below).
+By this means we can also clarify the Barrow link to the Dirzstays of Timisoara and Hungary, and discover the exact Montefiore affiliation of the mother of Simon Barrow of Barbados.

 Some other Baruch Lousada links are worthy of further examination.
 The Baruch Lousadas of Tunis go back to Livorno but this like many other aspects of our ancestors' lives in Livorno is not known in detail.
 There is a close link between the Levi Lousadas and the Baruch Lousadas (ref 149) and though we have made some suggestions the real position remains unresolved.
 It is of great interest in that though we suggest Baruch in Livorno (the key Barrow ancestor) married a Baruch Lousada we cannot rule out the possibility that the person he married was a Levi Lousada!
 'Lumbroso' was the name of a high-placed Jewish family which like the Seniors and the Abravanels performed key economic services for the Spanish Crown (ref 128) and perhaps the Lumbroso Lousadas of Livorno were related to both them and the Baruch Lousadas.
 And the NY chocolate merchant Jacob Lousada may yet turn out to be part of the third and last wave of emigration of our ancestors from Portugal.

-The ancestry of Errol Barrow, first post-independence Prime Minister of Barbados, can perhaps be taken back to the local Baruch Lousadas.
+The ancestry of Errol Barrow, first post-independence Prime Minister of Barbados, can probably be taken back to the local Baruch Lousadas.
+Certainly we can establish that there were at least 5 mixed-race Baruch Lousada descendants in Barbados from whom Errol Barrow may have descended.

 Montefiore ancestry is not certain and a link to the Carvajals of Mexico needs confirmation though in Cordoba to this day there is no doubt about it.
-In particular was Judah Leon Montefiore - the origin of the family that gave rise to the English Montefiore - Joseph de Leon?
+Simon Sebag-Montefiore reported his experience here which followed Julian Land's observation of a Carvajal family tree in mural form there.
+In particular was Judah Leon Montefiore - the origin of the family that purportedly gave rise to the English Montefiores - identical with Joseph de Leon, son of Jorge de Almaida and Leonor de Andrada?
 For we show that it is unlikely that he was the son of Joseph de Leon as one account has it.
+Though the commissioned work of John Montefiore-Vita has proved difficult to obtain from Montefiore family archives due to family circumstances, at least we have the account by Edgar Samuel of what it concluded - namely, that the Livorno Montefiores could be traced back to the hilltop village of Montefiore Conca near Urbino.
+It is this together with the Cordoba-inspired conviction which fuels our current hypothesis that the Montefiores have Carvajal ancestry.